Many myths are still around about HIV and AIDS. Get the real story here -- it can help you enjoy a full, healthy life.

 Myth 2: I can wait to start taking medicine for my HIV.

-Fact: You probably need to start taking HIV meds right away.
-Your doctor will talk to you about taking these drugs, whichj are called “antiretroviral treatment.”
+Fact: You should start taking HIV meds right away.
+Your doctor will talk to you about taking these drugs, which are called “antiretroviral treatment.”
 They limit the level of HIV virus in your body.
-This helps protect your immune system and lowers the chance that you’ll pass the virus to others.
+This helps protect your immune system and keeps you healthy.

 Myth 3: Because I have HIV, I’m going to develop AIDS.

 Fact: It’s possible that you’ll develop AIDS, the disease that HIV causes.
 But it’s also possible you won’t.
 If you begin taking HIV drugs promptly, they can help protect you from advancing to AIDS.
-In fact, it is possible that you will never dvelp AIDS and will achieve a near normal life span if you continue to take the drugs correctly.
+In fact, it is possible that you will never develop AIDS and will achieve a near normal life span if you continue to take the drugs correctly.

 Myth 5: I should avoid exercise since I have HIV.